 We urgently need more houses for people so workers can help people find an affordable home, not put them in a rooming house.

 That’s why we have created the "more houses for people" campaign.
 Everyone should have safe, warm and affordable homes to live in.
 The Northern and Western Homelessness Networks, that I am part of, are proud to have worked with people experiencing homelessness in the design of this campaign.
 The least we can do is be able to tell those who come to us for assistance that it is not OK that they don’t have somewhere to live and that we are trying to do something about it.

 The Government also needs a plan to end homelessness.
 Housing is part of this, but so is support, so people can quickly get the help they need, and we can do more work to prevent people losing their home.

 Can you join us in calling on our political leaders to urgently create more affordable and safe housing so that everyone in Melbourne has somewhere safe and affordable to call home?

-Please sign and tell the Prime Minister how important it is to take action.
+Please sign and tell the Prime Minister and Premier of Victoria how important it is to take action.

 Today: Sarah is counting on you

 Sarah Langmore needs your help with “More houses for people - support homelessness workers to fight for more affordable housing”.
 Join Sarah and 2,650 supporters today.